33rd Annual SEATA Athletic Training Student Symposium

 4. Indicate the institution (including the city and state) where the research or case report was conducted.

 5. Students may select (from the drop down menu) the type of project and presentation style:

 a.
 Original Research – ORAL

 d.
 Clinical Case Report – POSTER

 6. Please submit only if you or co-author(s) are able to attend the meeting.
 If accepted for presentation, the original abstract will appear as submitted in the conference proceedings notebook.
 Be sure to carefully check for spelling and grammatical errors before submitting the abstract for review.

-7. A Blinded Copy of the abstract text should also be submitted.
+7. A Blinded Copy of the abstract text must also be submitted.
 This copy should only include the title and abstract text and MUST NOT contain any identifying information (authors, institutions, etc.).

 SUBMISSION DEADLINE INFORMATION:

 All submissions must be received by no later than 11:59pm ET on Friday, November 3rd, 2017.
-Upon successful submission, the online system will generate an email confirmation to the student and the faculty/co-author listed on the form.
-The email verifies the system captured the submission; the email is not notification of acceptance for presentation.
+Upon successful registration of the abstract, the online system will generate an email confirmation to the student with the link for submission.
+The email verifies the system captured the registration; the email is not notification of acceptance for presentation.

 SAMPLE SUBMISSIONS EXAMPLES: